-This details the impact that our Pupil Premium activity had on pupils in the 2022 to 2023 academic year.
+This details the impact that our Pupil Premium activity had on pupils in the 2023 to 2024 academic year.

-Intended outcome Success criteria • ur evaluation of the impact of our activities has been based upon sources of evidence such as summative assessment data, staff voice, pupil pice and attendance data.
-We have additionally sought evaluation through a curriculum review conducted by Senior Leadership and Educational consultants.
-Progress in Reading 80% of our PPG children in Year 6 to be working at expected standard and above in KS2 Reading 20% of our PPG children in Year 6 working at above expected standard in KS2 Reading Out of our 4 children in receipt of Pupil Premium funding, 75% of children were working at expected.
+Intended outcome Success criteria Our evaluation of the impact of our activities has been based upon sources of evidence such as summative assessment data, staff voice, pupil voice and attendance data.
+We have additionally sought evaluation through a curriculum review conducted by Senior Leadership and Educational Consultants.
+Progress in Reading 80% of our PPG children in Year 6 to be working at expected standard and above in KS2 Reading 20% of our PPG children in Year 6 working at above expected standard in KS2 Reading 2023-2024 Out of our 8 children in receipt of Pupil Premium funding, 63% of children were working at expected in Reading (5 out of 8).
+2 children (25%) were working below the expected standard.
+1 child was disapplied No child in receipt of PP funding achieved greater depth in reading at end of KS2.
+2022-2023 Out of our 4 children in receipt of Pupil Premium funding, 75% of children were working at expected.
 1 child (25%) was working below the expected standard.
 No child in receipt of PP funding achieved greater depth in reading at end of KS2.
 Small sample size in Y6 Expanded view across Years 3, 4 and 5